moneyadviceservice/frontend/README.md

 ### Change CMS URL Path

-The frontend locally will try to look for CMS locally.
-In order to change the CMS URL, you can change on [.env]
+When you run the frontend locally, it will try to look for CMS locally.
+In order to change the CMS URL, you can change the MAS_CMS_URL on .env file.

 Don't forget to restart the server after the modification.